mun4h/Vulnerabiltymanagement/README.md

 <b>Downloading and Installing Nessus Essentials</b>  </p>
 Nessus Essentials can be downloaded from <a href="https://www.tenable.com/products/nessus/nessus-essentials">here</a>
 <br />
-Register by putting First Name, Last Name and Email address then click "Get Started"
+Register by putting your First Name, Last Name, and Email address then click "Get Started"
 <br />
 On the next page, you will get confirmation that the activation code has been sent to the email address used to register and click "Download"
 <br />